-As an administrator, if you create a new G Suite account for your organization, you can transfer your users' data from the current account to the new one.
-Or, maybe your organization has several G Suite accounts and you want to merge the data into one account.
-In some cases, you can transfer the users' data—email, calendars, documents, sites, and more.
-In other cases, users need to move their own data.
+As an administrator, you can transfer your users' data—email, calendars, documents, sites, and more—from an existing account to a new one.
+You can also merge data from several accounts into one account.
+In some cases, you transfer the users' data.
+In other cases, users move their own data.

-Note: If you transfer a lot of data at the same time, it might take some time to see the changes.
+Note: If you transfer a lot of data all at once, it might take some time to see the changes.

 |Ways to transfer data to a new G Suite account|

-Transfer ownership of calendars—You can transfer calendars that you own to another owner in your new G Suite account.
-See Transfer calendars or events.
+You can transfer your own calendars to another owner in a new G Suite account.
+Learn more at Transfer calendars or events.

-Download personal calendars—Your users can download all the calendars in their My calendars list.
-Or, they can share individual calendars with users in the new account.
-See Export your calendar.
+Your users can download calendars in their My calendars list or share individual calendars with users in a new account.
+For details, go to Export your calendar.

-Download files—Using Drive, your users can download files to their computer.
-Then, they can move the files to Drive in their new G Suite account.
-See Download a file.
+Download—Your users can download Drive files to their computer and move them to Drive in their new G Suite account.
+For details, go to downloading a file.

-Your users can also copy and transfer Drive files in their Shared with me folder if they have edit access and permission to copy the files.
+With edit and copy permissions, your users can copy and transfer Drive files in their Shared with me folder.

 |Other Google products||

 Your users can export and download data from other Google products, such as Google My Maps and Photos.
-They use the downloaded file to move data to the new account.
-See Download your data.
+Then, they can move the data to the new account.
+For more information, go to Download your data.